-They begin to verbally attack you and play with your emotions like a cat with a ball of yarn.
+They begin to attack you (verbally, through manipulation, or both) and play with your emotions like a cat with a ball of yarn.
 They seem to be having fun with your pain.
 They set their sights on your self-confidence, beliefs, and self-esteem – these represent the core of who you are.

 ‘How dare you think highly of yourself!
 That has to be destroyed!’
 (Seems to be the philosophy of many abusers.)

-For some people it will get even worse (e.g., assault, threats on their life, prisoner in their own home, their loved ones getting hurt, isolation, intimidation, not allowed to breakup, no food to eat, sexual violations, extreme control).
+For some people it will get even worse (e.g., assault, threats on their life, prisoner in their own home, their loved ones getting hurt, isolation, intimidation, not allowed to breakup, no food to eat, sexual violations, extreme control, or death).

-It is no surprise that after a relationship with someone with those traits someone can easily develop complex post traumatic stress disorder or post traumatic stress disorder.
+It is no surprise that after a relationship with an abuser with pathological narcissism that someone can easily develop complex post traumatic stress disorder (cPTSD) or post traumatic stress disorder (PTSD).